84-86 Denmark Villas,

 No one has favorited this theater yet

-Located next to Hove railway station, the building was built as a skating rink in 1929, but it was not a success.
+Located next to Hove railway station, the building was built as an ice skating rink in 1929 and initially was a success, but its popularity soon waned.
 In late-1931, it was acquired by the County Cinemas chain and they employed architect Robert Cromie to convert it into a cinema.
 The conversion took 10 weeks and all seating was in a stadium plan, all on one floor.

 The Lido Cinema opened on 6th May 1932 with Laurel & Hardy in "Come Clean".
 Film star Donald Calthorp, who starred in Alfred Hitchcock’s first ‘talkie’ "Blackmail" made a personal appearance.
-The Lido Cinema was equipped with a Wurlitzer Hope Jones Unit Orchestra (a Wurlitzer Model 165, 2Manual/6Rank theatre organ,) which had originally been installed in the Union Theatre, Munchen Gladbach, Germany.
+The Lido Cinema was equipped with a Western Electric(WE) sound system.
+Also a Wurlitzer Hope Jones Unit Orchestra (a Wurlitzer Model 165, 2Manual/6Rank theatre organ,) which had originally been installed in the Union Theatre, Munchengladbach, Germany.
 It was opened by noted organist Reginald Foorte and the first resident organist was Jack Helier.
 The cinema also boasted a large ballroom and a cafe, plus a free car park and cloakrooms.

 The Lido Cinema was acquired by Oscar Deutsch’s Odeon Theatres Ltd. chain in September 1939 and it was re-named Odeon on 31st July 1944.
 The Odeon closed on 18th February 1961 with Dirk Bogarde in "The Singer not the Song".
 Through its cinematic life it was dogged by the noise from trains running on the tracks a few yards from its north wall.